-1.On the Start menu, click Shut Down.
+- 1.On the Start menu, click Shut Down. - Click the radio button next to Shut Down in the Shut Down Windows screen, and then click OK.

 If you are going to be away from the computer for a short period, there are ways of conserving power without shutting down the system.
 See Chapter 5, Power Saving Modes, for details.